Different applications require a different compressed air quality - learn why and how to clean your compressed air

 Although it's important, compressed air quality is often neglected or not given enough attention.

-High compressed air quality will dramatically reduce maintenance and breakdowns on air tools like grinders and nailers, and machines with air cylinders and moving parts.
+High compressed air quality will dramatically reduce maintenance and breakdowns on air tools like grinders and nailers, and reduce wear and tear on machines with air cylinders and moving parts: dirt, water and rust will get stuck inside your pneumatic equipment.
+Valves will get stuck or wear down, same for cylinders and air tools.

 It will also reduce rust and dirt in your compressed air piping system.